 Under Clayton’s assured helming, the film benefits from sustained nervous tension and creepy feeling throughout, all based on the characterizations and dialogue, with no reliance on any sight of blood or special effects, which are characteristic of the horror genre.

-Clayton, Freddie Francis, and Truman Capote all rated their work on the film as the best of their respective screen careers.
+Clayton, Freddie Francis, and Truman Capote all rated their work on the film as the best of their respective careers.

 Reel/Real Impact: